hdc-arizona/roundtrip/README.md

 ### Fetching Data

-The `fetchData` command allows you to retrieve data from the javascript cells you created using their `nameID.` Data from the variable `javascriptVariableToFetchFrom` in the `nameID` cell will be set in `pythonVariableToFetchInto`.
+The `fetchData` command allows you to retrieve data from the Javascript cells you created using their `nameID.` Data from the variable `javascriptVariableToFetchFrom` in the `nameID` cell will be set in `pythonVariableToFetchInto`.